I use eye cream sometimes.

 Mostly when a new exciting one is sent to me, or I have a facial and the therapist says things like, “Are you using eye cream?
 You should be using eye cream.
 Jesus, Zoe, why won’t you use an eye cream?
 Why do you insist on denying me this one thing?
 Etc.”

 But, if you have sensitive skin or eyes, and they tend to easily go red, teary, puffy or irritated, then you might need something specifically designed for the area: something soft, lightweight, instantly absorbed and which won’t piss your eyes off.
-A specific eye cream, in other words.
-(Which generally have less additives than face cream, due to their proximity to said eyes.)

-Some options?
-Estee Lauder’s Advanced Night Repair Eye Serum is the latest offering from cult Estee AR range, loved the world over, and Eminence Organics Herbal Eye Contour Cream is a lovely and nourishing organic option.
+Go for a serum if you want it to bring sink in real fast and pose no sneak up risk.
 For a very effective anti-ageing effect, (ie: something that visibly-no shit has an effect) you’ll need something with retinol, like ROC Retinol Correxion Eye Cream, say.
 (Applied only at night due to UV sensitivity.)

 Dark circles